ruViolence/OpenTerrainGenerator/installation/installing-otg.md

         generator: OpenTerrainGenerator:Wildlands
 ```

-Although players do **not** require an OTG client for Paper servers, using a Forge OTG client enables features like complex foliage/grass/sky/fog colors.
+Although players do **not** require an OTG client for Spigot/Paper servers, using a Forge OTG client enables features like complex foliage/grass/sky/fog colors.

 # 1.12 and below